The random walk on upper triangular matrices over $\mathbb{Z}/m \mathbb{Z}$: Introduction

 Let $P^t_A(B)$ be the probability that $X_t=B$ given that $X_0=A$.
-The walk is stationary with respect to the uniform distribution $U$ on $G_n(m)$, and our main result studies the mixing time of the walk, defined as
+The walk is irreducible with unique stationary measure, the uniform distribution $U$ on $G_n(m)$.
+Our main result studies the mixing time of the walk, defined as

 where